Codemasters: 1998–2009

 In March 2008, Codemasters announced a new partnership with Majesco Entertainment which would focus on titles for DS and Wii, including Nanostray 2, Toy Shop, Cake Mania 2 and Nancy Drew: The Mystery of the Clue Bender Society for DS, and Wild Earth: African Safari, Our House and Cake Mania for Wii.
-In May, it was announced that Codemasters had won the rights to the Formula One licence after Sony's deal ran out.
+In May, it was announced that Codemasters had won the rights to the Formula One licence after Sony's deal ran out and thus ending Psygnosis and Sony's Formula One series.
 The first resulting game, F1 2009, was released on the Wii and PlayStation Portable in November 2009, and another similar game, F1 2010, on the PC, PlayStation 3, and Xbox 360 in 2010.

-On 8 April 2008, Sega announced the closure of Sega Racing Studio, although no reason was specified it has been assumed it was due to lackluster sales of Sega Rally Revo.
+On 8 April 2008, Sega announced the closure of Sega Racing Studio.
+The studio's only release had been Sega Rally Revo, which was greeted with fairly positive reviews but poor sales figures.
 At a later time Sega announced none of the employees were folded into internal studios.
 On 25 April 2008, Codemasters bought Sega Racing Studio.
 The studio was headed by Guy Wilday, who was involved in the Colin McRae Rally games and was formerly the series producer.

 In the 2008 Queen's Birthday Honours, the Darlings were appointed Commanders of the Order of the British Empire (CBE) for services to the video game industry.